5 Best Health Insurers with Optional Add-Ons in Australia

 There’s no need to chase every cent; most want extras cover that works when needed.
 Health Partners delivers that, especially if you book regular appointments rather than waiting until something goes wrong.

 Queensland Country Health Fund doesn’t try to dazzle with gimmicks.
-Instead, it delivers extras cover that works for the stuff you use (dental, optical, physio, chiro, podiatry).
-It’s basic but practical, well-rounded cover with decent limits and no confusing fine print.
+Instead, it delivers extra cover that works for the stuff you use (dental, optical, physio, chiro, podiatry).
+It’s a basic but practical, well-rounded cover with decent limits and no confusing fine print.

 There are four tiers of extras to choose from.
 The two that stand out are Select Extras and Young Extras.
 Both are available without bundling hospital cover, which is a plus if you only want day-to-day benefits.